jeswin/nsoap/README.md

 # Advanced Default functions

-If the return value is an object and the name of one of its properties is the same as the default function name, it is invoked.
+If the return value is an object, and it contains a property with the same name as the default function name, and if the value of the property is a function, it is invoked.

-That may be confusing, see the example below. addTwoNumbers() returns an object with a property named "index" which contains a function.
-Assuming "index" is configured to be the default function name, that function will be automatically invoked.
+That may sound confusing, let's look at an example.
+Assume that the default function name is unchanged, or "index".
+The addTwoNumbers() function returns an object with a property named "index" which is a function.
+Since it matches the default function name, it is invoked.

 ```javascript
 // The app